fabiocicerchia/Silex-Setup/README.md

  * Limit the HTTP method to commons (default: GET and POST)
  * Block the POST request if HTTP_REFERER is missing
  * Minify all CSS and JavaScript
- * Prevent path traversal attack (generate 406 Not Acceptable)
- * Scan GET and POST data to prevent XSS (generate 406 Not Acceptable)
- * Scan GET and POST data to prevent SQL Injection (very simple filter, generate 406 Not Acceptable)
 * Caching
  * Set 1 month of browser-caching to image files
  * Set 2 weeks of browser-caching to CSS and JavaScript